-11. Marx places class as being more important than nationality; that is, the proletariat parties from separate nations should never work against each other as they share something more fundamental than nationality (66).
+- 1. Marx places class as being more important than nationality; that is, the proletariat parties from separate nations should never work against each other as they share something more fundamental than nationality (66).
 This does not necessarily mean that Marx believed nationality did not matter, only that the proletariats from different nations had more in common than they did with the bourgeoisie in their own nation.
 How true is this statement in general?
-Give examples.

-- 12. One of the most important goals for the communists was the abolition of private property (67).
+Give examples. - 2.
+One of the most important goals for the communists was the abolition of private property (67).
 This is anathema to Americans and to capitalists.
 However, he does lay out an interesting argument suggesting that we really have no private property now (then).
 How persuasive is his argument?
 Did he convince you?
-Please note that 'private property' includes land, housing, etc., and not clothes, books, etc. - 13.
+Please note that 'private property' includes land, housing, etc., and not clothes, books, etc. - 3.
 Marx also states that capital is not a personal power; it is a social power (68).
 What does he mean by this?
-Is there evidence today that he was correct?
-While answering this, think about who 'runs' the United States. - 14.
+Is there evidence today that he was correct? - 4.
 In Marx's time, children often worked in factories that were quite dangerous (71).
 Since then, all industrialized countries have passed child labor laws.
 These laws make illegal the hiring of children (usually younger than 12) and restrict hiring of adolescents (younger than 16) in all areas except farm labor.
 Today, it is almost a given that children do not work 12 hour days in factories.
 Would Marx be happy that the child labor laws were passed?
-Explain. - 15.
+Explain. - 5.
 Also in Marx's time, education was private and only for those who could afford it (71).
 Do you agree with Marx's assertion that education should be social, that is, in the realm of state control?
-Explain. - 16.
+Explain. - 6.
 Marx asserts, "The ruling ideas of each age have ever been the ideas of its ruling class" (73).
 Is this true in America today?
-Do the ideas that move the country originate from its ruling class, or do the people in America actually rule? - 17.
+Do the ideas that move the country originate from its ruling class, or do the people in America actually rule? - 7.
 Marx lays out ten measures that the Communists would support in any country (75-76).
-How many of them are true in today's United States?
-Does this mean that the Unites States is on its way to being communist?
+How many of them are true in today's America?